devidiot/ui5-task-cachebuster-indexing-with-cssassets/README.md

 The task will run the default generate cachebuster info task and make a clone of all resources with the timestamp from the cachebuster info in the path.
 This will generate the resources with a path that can be found by the cachebuster.

 For example a file with name "Component-dbg.js" will be cloned to  "~1618522173771~/Component-dbg.js", or another example "model/models.js" will be cloned to "~1618522173782~/model/models.js".

+Additionally, assets with URLs, such as images in css files, will be copied using the timestamp of the css file.
+For example, if the timestamp of the "style.css" file is 1618522173782 and the timestamp of the "../images/hello.png" file, which is used as the url for the background-img in "style.css", is 1618522173771, then "../images/hello.png" will also be replicated under 1618522173782.

 It is not needed to run the "generateCachebusterInfo" task as this already done inside this one.
 Nevertheless, this task should always be executed after the cachebuster info generation "generateCachebusterInfo".